Dorian Finney-Smith NBA Preview vs. the Celtics

-Dorian Finney-Smith's Brooklyn Nets face the Boston Celtics at 8:00 PM ET on Saturday.
+The Brooklyn Nets, Dorian Finney-Smith included, face the Boston Celtics on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Finney-Smith, let's break down some stats and trends to help you find good wagers.
+Now let's examine Finney-Smith's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.